Things to do in London on a Rainy Day

 Everyone knows that if you’re a fan of theatre, London is the place to go.
 So, when the heavens open, see what’s on at the city’s most renowned theatre venues.

 38. The Globe Theatre hosts unique plays all year round.
-A stunning location situated in Southwark, this season's showing include Romantic Anonymous, Meow Meow and The Little Matchgirl.
+A stunning location situated in Southwark, this year's showings include Twelfth Night, Look About You and A Comedy of Errors.
 Click here for full listings.

 Don't let a bad weather forecast put you off visiting London.
 Simply purchase an Original Tour 24hr or 48hr ticket and explore the countless number of things to do in the city on a rainy day.